dhabersack/islovely.co/_firetips/2020-07-03-ternary-operator-in-assignment-and-return.md

 ---
 title: "Ternary operator in assignment and return"
-tags: ["JavaScript", "ternary operators"]
+tags: ["JavaScript"]
 ---
 The ternary operator can be used when assigning variables or even as part of return statements.
-They can help us make some arrow functions even shorter.
+It can help us make some arrow functions even shorter.

 ```js
 const isEven = n => n % 2 === 0